sandeshthapa/sandeshthapa/README.md

 ### Hi there 👋
--I'm a Robotics Control Engineer working for autonmous vehicles and UAVS
+I'm a Robotics Control Engineer working for autonmous vehicles and UAVS
 - 🔭 I’m currently working on Ford as Research Engineer for AV Planning & Controls
 - :stars: I'm passionate about robotics, control theory and life in general. :soccer: 🏀 🏈 :robot:
 - ⚡ Fun fact: I like run/hike :running: and go travel placess and tinker with DIY robotics 🤖 and drones.